wp-plugins/post-avatar/readme.txt

 4. Activate the plugin from the Plugin Management screen.

-5. Set plugin options in Options - Post Avatar.
+5. Set plugin options in Settings - Post Avatar.
 	* **Path to Images Folder** - location of your images folder in relation to your WordPress installation.

 	* **Show image in Write Post Page** - Place a tick mark if you want to see a thumbnail of the post avatar in the Write Post screen.